billyblu2000/AccoMontage2/docs/README.md

 # AccoMontage2

-<u>Code and files still refining.
-Will be completed in a few days.</u>

 ### Introduction

 AccoMontage2 is a system capable of doing full-length song harmonization and accompaniment arrangement based on a lead melody.
 Based on [AccoMontage](https://github.com/zhaojw1998/accomontage), AccoMontage2 invents a harmonization module to generated chord progression, and provides a [GUI](https://billyyi.top/accomontage2/) to control the generating styles of chords and textures.
 Our paper *[AccoMontage2: A Complete Harmonization and Accompaniment Arrangement System](https://arxiv.org/abs/2209.00353)* is accepted by [ISMIR 2022](https://ismir2022.ismir.net/) (to be published).
 This repository stores the code corresponding to the paper.